alexle/alexle.github.com/posts/karen-my-new-enemy-crossfit.markdown

 Nonetheless, I feel very accomplished.
 The workout was harder than I expected, and I don't believe any amount of training could have prepared my body for this.
 I'm already looking forward to the next trial and am aiming to hit a 9ft target consistently.

-Until then, watch out Karen - I'm coming for you.
+I'm not sure how far I'll delve into Crossfit, but the exercises I've learned so far have been fun and break up the monotony of lifting weights.
+Karen, you kicked my butt.
+But when I recover, I'm coming for you.

 [1]: http://www.crossfit.com/
 [2]: http://www.crossfit.com/cf-info/faq.html#General0